cantinilab/Mowgli/docs/source/index.rst

 Getting started
 ---------------

 Mowgli takes as an input a Muon object and populates its `obsm` and `uns` fiels with the embeddings and dictionaries, respectively.
-Visit `mowgli.rtfd.io <https://mowgli.rtfd.io/>`_ for more documentation and tutorials.
+Visit the **Getting started** and **API** sections for more documentation and tutorials.

 .. code-block:: python